glide-browser/glide/src/glide/docs/contributing.md

 > [!IMPORTANT]
 > This can take quite a long time, a fresh build takes ~30 mins on an M4 Max.
+>
+> If you run into any build errors, you may also have to run `pnpm bootstrap:mach`, which invokes the Firefox system bootstrap.

 Once you have Glide compiled, you can launch it with: